WebKit/WebKit/ReadMe.md

 ## Building WebKit

-### Building macOS Port
+### Building for Apple platforms

 Install Xcode and its command line tools if you haven't done so already:

 1. **Install Xcode** Get Xcode from https://developer.apple.com/downloads.
 To build WebKit for OS X, Xcode 5.1.1 or later is required.
 To build WebKit for iOS Simulator, Xcode 7 or later is required.
 2. **Install the Xcode Command Line Tools** In Terminal, run the command: `xcode-select --install`

-Run the following command to build a debug build with debugging symbols and assertions:
+Run the following command to build a macOS debug build with debugging symbols and assertions:

 ```
 Tools/Scripts/build-webkit --debug